burshlatt/burshlatt/README.md

 ### About me

 Hello everyone!
-My name is Bulat Karimov, i am 23 years old.
+My name is Bulat Karimov, and I am 23 years old.
 I am a C++ developer.
-My path in IT started with a project in Sberbank - School 21.
-I am a beginner developer and specialize in Qt and network programming, in the future I plan to try myself in game development on Unreal Engine.
+My path in IT started with a project at Sberbank - School 21.
+As a beginner developer, I specialize in Qt and network programming.
+In the future, I plan to delve into game development using Unreal Engine.

-I have been currently studying at School 21 for over a year and a half.
-I have completed over 20 different projects, most of which have been team projects.
-In addition to all this, I have a secondary technical education as a software engineer.
-I am currently pursuing a degree in software engineering.
+I have been studying at School 21 for over a year and a half now.
+During this time, I have completed over 20 different projects, most of which were team efforts.
+In addition to this, I hold a secondary technical education as a software engineer and am currently pursuing a degree in the same field.

 I successfully completed an internship at NTR (New Telecom Solutions).
-I plan to continue studying not only Qt and network programming, but also to master new technologies.
+Moving forward, I plan to continue enhancing my skills in Qt and network programming, as well as mastering new technologies.

-I know how to search for information and quickly learn new things.
+I am adept at searching for information and quickly learning new concepts.

-"A good specialist is not someone who knows a lot, but someone who knows how to seek information." ©Somebody, once upon a time.
+“A good specialist is not someone who knows a lot, but someone who knows how to seek information.” — Somebody, once upon a time.

 ---